AVSystem/developer-zone/docs/academy/exercise2a.md

 }
 ```

 Did you review all of the code snippets in the Mandatory Objects application? **Nice work!
-You now understand the basics of building an LwM2M application.** 🎉
+You now understand the basics of building a LwM2M application.** 🎉

 !!! important "Provide your feedback"